26 Aerodynamics of Bluff Bodies

 Drag Coefficients of Simple Shapes

-There are infinite bluff body shapes for which the drag (or drag coefficient) may need to be known for engineering purposes.
-However, in practice, far fewer shapes are encountered, most of which have been well-studied, and the drag coefficients measured in wind tunnels.
+There are many bluff body shapes for which the drag (or drag coefficient) may need to be known for engineering purposes.
+However, in practice, far fewer such shapes are encountered, most of which have been well-studied, and the drag coefficients measured in wind tunnels.
 Furthermore, flows about bluff bodies are often unsteady and can produce various types of vortex shedding, as shown in the animation below.
-Therefore, the measurement or computation of drag is usually made from a relatively long period as an ensemble time average.
+Therefore, the measurement or computation of drag is usually made from a relatively long period, known as an ensemble time average.

 CFD simulation of the unsteady flow and periodic vortex shedding produced by a bluff body shape.